-- Cage your tomatoes right after planting to provide necessary support.
-Make sure any support you select is tall enough for the chosen variety. - Water in the morning to reduce fungal diseases.
+- Cage your tomatoes right after planting to provide protection and necessary support.
+Make sure any support you select is tall enough for the mature chosen variety.
+Support any longer fruiting branches with stretchable plant tie as they grow. - It's very important to keep watering as consistent as possible with tomatoes.
+Water in the morning to reduce fungal diseases.
 Drip irrigation works well as it keeps water off the leaves.
 Work around leaves only when they are dry.
-Keep tools clean. - Do not fertilize again until the first fruits have started to develop, and reapply every two weeks thereafter.
+Keep tools clean.
+Maintain mulch levels. - Do not fertilize again until the first fruits have started to develop, and reapply every two weeks thereafter.
 Remember containers will need additional watering and fertilization. - Carefully monitor your plants daily for any appearance of pests or diseases.
+See us for help.